-This week, I am featuring Fika Swedish Cafe and Bistro, located at One KM.
+This week on Family Fun Friday, I am featuring Fika Swedish Cafe and Bistro, located at One KM.

 Introduction to Fika @ One KM

 From the flag dangling inside the restaurant, you would know that this is a Swedish cafe.
 I am no food expert and the only thing I know about Swedish food are Swedish meat balls from IKEA.
 But one can get bored of the usual Chinese / Western fare that is so ubiquitous.
 So why not try some Swedish food for a change?

 And I loved the decor at Fika.
 It was like a little garden in the middle of a shopping centre!

 As you would know if you follow my blog, I LOVE eateries with play areas.
 So when I saw photos of a play area on Fika’s facebook page, I decided to pay them a visit.
 (So all that talk about trying Swedish food for a change was just gibberish.
 I was here for the play area.. period.)

 The play area was pretty small – just a cooking set and some small toys.
 But surprisingly, it kept MY occupied for a pretty long time!
 I guess you can’t go wrong with cooking sets – as long as it is well-maintained with sufficient crockery and food toys.

 There was a tricycle lying around.
 I wasn’t sure if it was for decoration or for kids to ride.
 MY hopped on it and nobody stopped him.
 Except me, when he decided to ride it out of the restaurant!
 But I was there on a quiet weekday.
 Not sure if they would allow kids to go crashing into diners and waiters carrying hot food on busy weekends??

 I got a table very close to the play area and could keep a close eye on MY while dining.
 The restaurant wasn’t very big, so you would be able to get a view of the play area from any table.

 Fika Swedish Cafe and Bistro Food & Menu